 Prepping to Paint the Underbody of a 47-54 Chevy Cab

 I bought a gallon of Chassis Saver paint, this is very similar to POR15, but cheaper.
 From what I’ve read it is very durable if applied correctly.
 I also read that it is very difficult to get off your body if you accidentally get it on you.
 I was very careful and bought a full dupont coverall suit complete with hood and gloves HERE.
-I also bought a Full Face Mask, I looked like I belonged in the Lab on Breaking Bad.
+I also bought a Full Face Mask, I looked like I belonged on Breaking Bad.
 This worked pretty well, I had a bit of paint get between my wrist and glove and strangely enough a big blotch on my forehead.
 I was able to remove them though with lacquer thinner, since I saw it before it dried.
 Note: Lacquer thinner on your hands is no big deal… But on your forehead….
 Sweet baby Jesus, it felt like someone put out a cigarette on my forehead!
 I used Frog Tape and brown paper to cover the areas where I didn’t want over-spray, I’ve had great luck with it.

 Painting Under-body of a 47-54 Chevy Cab

 I laid out a huge tarp in my garage and setup a fan blowing away the fumes and got after it.
 I made sure to get it in the nooks and crannies.
 I also painted the hidden part where the fenders fasten to the cab on both surfaces, hopefully this will help prevent rusting.
 My gun put it on way too thick, I should have bought the Reducer from them too.
 It was runny too, despite my taping, I got some streaks inside the bed, which I had planned to keep in Patina.
 I had to scrape off the paint runs.
 I used Gloss Black, but they have flat if that’s more your style.